 If you're having signs and symptoms you think might be related to a mosquito bite, some basic questions to ask your doctor include:

 - What can I do to stop the itch?

 - Is the area around my mosquito bite infected?

-- Does the medication you're prescribing have any side effects?
+- Does the medicine you're prescribing have any side effects?

-- How will I know if I need additional care?
+- How will I know if I need more care?